Evoto Video Interface Overview

 Preview Window

 The preview window sits in the center of the interface and lets you inspect a single frame while adjusting retouching or color settings.
 For performance reasons, preview playback is capped at 1080p, but your final export keeps the original resolution and frame rate.
+Canvas interaction has also been improved: zooming now centers on your cursor position, and you can freely drag the canvas within the visible area to inspect details more precisely.

 Timeline